Zuehlke/kwiz/GAMEPLAY.md

 2. Once an answer is submitted, the answer cannot be changed.
 3. Before a player sees the next question, the player sees a countdown.
 4. After every round, every player can see the ranking.

+## Scoring System
+1. Points are only awarded for correct answers.
+2. The point calculation is based on how quickly a player answers a question:
+   1. Maximum points (100) are awarded when answering immediately.
+   2. Minimum points (1) are awarded when answering at the last moment.
+   3. Points are linearly distributed based on the percentage of time left when answering.
+   4. The formula is: `points = percentageTimeLeft * 100`, where `percentageTimeLeft = 1.0 - (answerTimeMs / totalTimeMs)`.
+3. Incorrect answers receive 0 points.
+4. A player's total score is the sum of points earned across all questions.